phac-nml/rebar/README.md

 ### Example 2

-Detect recombination from an input alignment:
+Detect recombination from an input alignment.

 ```bash
 rebar run \